 Like old age, tax complexity has been creeping up on us.
 We may not notice it one year at a time, but a review of past years’ tax documents compared to today’s forms and instructions reveals just how shockingly complicated taxes have become.
 And the situation may soon get even worse.

-The most recent estimate of the current paperwork burden generated by the Treasury Department, nearly all accounted for by the Internal Revenue Service (IRS), now totals 6.38 billion hours, according to data from the Office of Management and Budget (OMB).
-That is the equivalent of about 3.19 million employees working 40-hour weeks year-round with just two weeks off.
-Incredibly, it comes close to the number of workers at the four biggest retailers among Fortune 500 companies – more than all the workers at Wal-Mart Stores, McDonald’s, Target, and Kroger combined!
-It’s more than triple the number of workers employed at the top four banks -- Bank of America Corp., Wells Fargo, Citigroup, and J.P.
+The most recent estimate of the current paperwork burden generated by the Treasury Department, nearly all accounted for by the Internal Revenue Service (IRS), now totals 6.7 billion hours, according to data from the Office of Management and Budget (OMB).
+That is the equivalent of about 3.35 million employees working 40-hour weeks year-round with just two weeks off.
+Incredibly, that is more than the number of workers at the four biggest retailers among Fortune 500 companies – more than all the workers at Wal-Mart Stores, McDonald’s, Target, and Kroger combined!
+It’s more than triple the number of workers employed at the top four banks – Bank of America Corp., Wells Fargo, Citigroup, and J.P.
 Morgan Chase & Co.

-If this unseen army of taxpayers worked full-time as an occupation in tax compliance, it would be the third-largest occupation in the country, just slightly behind “Cashier,” but larger than the number of all the office clerks nationwide.
-It’s more than double the number of elementary school teachers and ten times the number of mail carriers.
+If this unseen army of taxpayers worked full-time as an occupation in “tax compliance,” it would be the second-largest occupation in the country, just slightly ahead of “Cashier” and substantially ahead of the 2.9 million total employment in the Bureau of Labor Statistics category “Combined Food Preparation and Serving Workers, Including Fast Food.”
+It’s more than double the number of elementary school teachers and more than ten times the number of mail carriers.

-Americans spent more than 6 billion hours complying with our federal tax laws.
-Since time is money, that adds up to a jaw-dropping $194.3 billion, when calculated with the most recently reported average employer cost for civilian workers by the Bureau of Labor Statistics: $30.45 per hour.
-Add in the $34.1 billion spent on tax software and other out-of-pocket costs for individuals and the total compliance cost is $228.4 billion a year.
+The value of the labor behind the 6.7 billion hours amounts to a jaw-dropping $206.6 billion, when calculated with the most recently reported average employer cost for civilian workers by the Bureau of Labor Statistics: $30.84 per hour.
+Add in the $34.1 billion spent on tax software and other out-of-pocket costs for individuals and the total is $240.8 billion a year.

 These costs do not account for numerous hours taxpayers spend on state and local taxes, pursuing tax minimization strategies, or responding to IRS notices and audits; nor do they include the huge “growth penalty” imposed on the nation’s economy by high tax rates.

-Counting this money, plus the component in the time figure above pertaining just to non-corporate filers, the compliance burden would total $115.7 billion for individual taxpayers alone.
+Counting this money, plus the component in the time figure above pertaining just to individual filers for Form 1040 and supporting forms and schedules, the compliance burden would total $116.8 billion for individual taxpayers alone.

-The most recently published Tax Code, from January 7, 2011, had a mind-boggling 3,939,937 words, an increase of more than 102,000 words from February 1, 2010.
+The most recently published Tax Code had a mind-boggling 3,951,104 words, an increase of more than 112,000 words from February 1, 2010.
 To put the increase in perspective, according to Wikipedia, “Many universities limit Ph.D. theses to at most 100,000 words, barring special permission for exceeding this limit.”

-Furthermore, those 3.9 million words are about seven times the length of Leo Tolstoy’s War and Peace, one of the longest novels ever written.
-Significant tax changes from 2011 have yet to be assimilated into the government’s official Tax Code, but you can bet the next publication will have thousands more words.
+Furthermore, those 3.95 million words are about seven times the length of Leo Tolstoy’s War and Peace, one of the longest novels ever written.
+Significant changes from tax statutes have yet to be completely assimilated into the government’s official Tax Code, but you can bet the next publication will have thousands more words.

 And that’s just the law.
-To help provide additional detail there are 20 volumes of regulations spanning 14,327 pages with 10.1 million words, meaning the law and regulations now top 14 million words in all.
+To help provide additional detail there are 20 volumes of regulations spanning over 14,000 pages with 10.48 million words, meaning the law and regulations now top 14.4 million words in all.

 Line by Line, Complexity Is Rising

-Seventy-five years ago, the Form 1040 instructions were just two pages long.
+Seventy-five-plus years ago, the Form 1040 instructions were just two pages long.
 Even when the income tax became a mass tax during World War II, the instructions were just four pages.
-Today, taxpayers must wade through 189 pages of instructions, over quadruple the number in 1975, and over triple the number in 1985, the year before taxes were “simplified.”
+Today, taxpayers must wade through 214 pages of instructions, about five times the number in 1975, and quadruple the number in 1985, the year before taxes were “simplified.”

-Today’s short form, at 49 lines, has double the number of lines on the 1945 version of the standard 1040 tax return.
-The short form’s instructions total 87 pages, more than the long form’s entire booklet from 1995!
+Today’s short form, at 46 lines, has nearly double the number of lines on the 1945 version of the standard 1040 tax return.
+The short form’s instructions total 96 pages, more than the long form’s entire booklet from 1995!

 Form 1040 – Form and Instructions